fabric8io/fabric8-installer/vagrant/openshift-original/ReadMe.md

 This is the fastest way to get going with Fabric8 and OpenShift on your laptop.

-This Vagrant image uses the [gofabric8](https://github.com/fabric8io/gofabric8) installer to install and configure Fabric8 on a vanilla OpenShift.

 ### Download and Install

 * Download and install [VirtualBox](https://www.virtualbox.org/wiki/Downloads)